Sir Roland Wilson Scholarship

 - a record of high performance within the APS and leadership potential.

 - a demonstrated commitment to the pursuit of a career in the APS.

 - possession of academic credentials and a capacity to conduct high quality, sustained research, with acceptance into an approved PhD program at ANU.

 - identification of an area of research that is of public interest and strategic priority, of relevance and enduring interest to the APS.

 Stage 4: Outcomes

-Scholars and their agency enter into a Deed of Agreement that outlines what the scholar and their agency agree to while they are on scholarship.
+Scholars and their agency enter into a Deed of Agreement stipulating the agency’s conditions of release for you to participate in the scholarship.

 Sir Roland Wilson scholarships are full-pay scholarships.
 Scholars receive financial support from their agency, paid either as salary (at the scholar’s substantive grade) or as an equivalent financial payment.
 Taxation, superannuation and other employment conditions continue to apply, as per the relevant enterprise agreement.
 The Australian Public Service Commission provides advice to scholars’ agencies regarding the drafting of the Deeds of Agreement.

 Scholarships are awarded in accordance with ANU Conditions of Award.